jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-1-shanghai-to-beijing/index.md

 ![The Wangs on the Great Wall](./gubei_great_wall_family.jpeg)

-The views were incredible, but this stretch of the Great Wall (Simatai) is not particularly long, and you find yourself cut short, unable to go beyond a few of the towers, at which point the wall returns back to a ruinous state.
+The views were incredible, but this stretch of the Great Wall (Simatai) is not particularly long.
+You find yourself cut short, unable to go beyond a few of the towers, beyond which the wall returns back to a ruinous state.

 ![Great Wall again](./gubei_great_wall_5.jpeg "I stared at this view for ages, trying to sear it into my memory")